cinsk/triton-pssh/README.md

 If the expression matches to more than one instance, `triton-ssh.sh` will just connect the first machine it matches.

+If you want to pass `ssh(1)` options, append after `:::`, like this:

+        $ triton-ssh.sh -b bastion my-private-instance ::: -M -v

+# Utility: triton-scp.sh

+This is a `scp(1)` wrapper, automatically adds all scp options acquired from `triton-pssh`.
+This is especially helpful if you want to copy one or more fils to the host which does not have public IP.

+        Usage: triton-scp.sh INSTANCE-NAME ::: [SCP-OPTION...]
+SOURCE... {}:[DEST]

+For example, if you want to copy file1, file2, and file3 to the directory `tmp/`, in the remote host `my-private-instance` via Bastion server, `my-bastion`, use following command-line:

+        $ triton-scp -b my-bastion my-private-instance ::: file1 file2 file3 {}:/tmp

+The placeholder `{}` will be automatically replaced to the IP address of `my-private-instance`.

+You could also pass extra `scp(1)` options right after `:::`.
+Below example passes `-v` option to the `scp(1)` program:

+        $ triton-scp -b my-bastion my-private-instance ::: -v file1 file2 file3 {}:

+One limitation.
+Due to the lack of parsing module, DEST should not contain whitespaces, and quoting is not supported.

 # Emacs binding:

 This package provides `etc/triton-ssh.el` to provide `M-x triton-ssh` command to Emacs.